Sharp EL-8 Portable Electronic Calculator

 The EL-8 minimizes the number of keys on the keyboard by having a dual-function multiply/divide key.
 To multiply, the operator enters the multiplicand, then presses the [X÷] key, then the multiplier is entered, followed by pressing the pressing the pressing the pressing the [+=] key to calculate the result.
 To divide, the dividend is entered follwed by a press of the [X÷] key.
 The divisor is entered, and then the [-=] key is pressed to calculate the answer.
 The keyboard on the EL-8 is laid out the same as that of the Facit 1111, but Sharp opted for a more colorful keycap scheme, with blue zero and decimal point keys.

-The EL-8 is a relatively fast machine, with the "all-nines" divided by one calculation taking perhaps 1/5 of a second to perform.
+The EL-8 is a relatively fast machine, with the "all-nines" divided by one calculation taking perhaps 0.2 second to perform.
 The machine properly handles negative numbers, with a small vacuum-fluorescent tube located above the numbers in the display that displays a '-' when the number on the display is negative.
 The machine also accurately detects overflow, lighting a dot next to an area on the display panel with an "ERROR" nomenclature.
-The EL-8 does not detect divide by zero properly, and goes into a strange state which requires the machine to be cleared before it will return to normal operation.
+The EL-8 does not detect divide by zero properly, and goes into an undefined state which requires the machine to be cleared with the [C] key before it will return to normal operation.

-Check out the page on the Facit 1111 for more information that applies to the EL-8, including internal pictures.
+Check out the page on the Facit 1111 for more information that applies to the EL-8, including internal photos.